Custom-made Hindu pilgrimage tour of lower Mustang during the monsoon

 Return to Kathmandu

 We left for the airport after breakfast.
-The flight was delayed by about an hour; we hung around on the upper floor of the domestic airport until our flight was announced.
-We arrived in Kathmandu approximately 9.30 am, had breakfast, and parted ways, letting the family relax in their junior suite at the Dalaila Boutique hotel and with some last-minute shopping.
+About an hour, the flight was delayed; we hung around on the domestic airport’s upper floor until our flight was announced.
+We arrived in Kathmandu at approximately 9.30 am, had breakfast, and parted ways, letting the family relax in their junior suite at the Dalaila Boutique hotel and with some last-minute shopping.

 Return flight to Kuala Lumpur, Malaysia.